PhangsTeam/sfng-docs/database_spec.md

 4. Specified resolution using `BMAJ`, `BMIN` and `BPA`
 5. For spectral line data, the rest frequency in units specified by `RESTFRQ`

+These files represent sky quantities and have *not* been processed for specific scientific outcomes (e.g., diffuse 24 micron emission correction).